benjaminsnorris/bennorris.org/_drafts/learning-to-swear.md

 Most of the issue was that it made me deeply uncomfortable.
 At the time, I couldn’t process that.
 I just knew that someone had fallen off a pedestal a bit if I learned that they had ever cursed.

 My grandfather served in World War II and in Vietnam in the Army Air Corps, and then the Air Force when it was created.
 He had printed his journals from the wars into a book for us to be able to read as a family.
-I remember how shocked I was to learn that he had gone back through and removed all curse words.
+I remember it shocked me to learn that he had gone back through and removed all curse words.
 I couldn’t imagine my grandpa ever swearing.
 But that seemed to be the way to handle it—eradicate all evidence of it ever occurring.

 When I was engaged to my now-wife, she told me once that she hated crafts, and they made her swear.
 I honestly paused and talked with a trusted mentor.
 “I don’t know if I can marry her—she said crafts make her swear.”
 Fortunately for me, that friend talked some sense into me, and I proceeded with the best decision of my life.